tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 path, implementations SHOULD use T = 3xRTT.

-If an implementation has no way to obtain information regarding the RTT of the active path, a value of 1s SHOULD be used.
+If an implementation has no way to obtain information regarding the RTT of the active path, T SHOULD be set to 1s.

 Profiles for specific deployment environments -- for example, constrained networks {{?I-D.ietf-uta-tls13-iot-profile}} -- MAY specify a different, more